 A direct correlation exists between low levels of education and high poverty rates.
 High poverty rates in turn have an adverse effect on a community's health outcomes.

-The Healthy People 2020 goal for Education Level/Graduation Rates aims for at least 97.9% of students attending public schools graduate with a regular diploma four years after starting 9th grade.
+The Healthy People 2020 goal for Education Level/Graduation Rates aims for at least 97.9% of students attending public schools graduate with a regular diploma four years after starting 9th grade8.
 Graduation rates for Norfolk and Virginia Beach have increased since 2014-2015.
-At that time, Norfolk and Virginia Beach graduation rates (78.9% and 88.5%, respectively) were lower than the Healthy People 2020 goal (82.4%) and Virginia's (89.9%) rate.
+At that time, Norfolk and Virginia Beach graduation rates (78.9% and 88.5%, respectively) were lower than the Healthy People 2020 goal (82.4%) and

+Virginia's (89.9%) rate.9
-High school graduation rates in Norfolk are lower than those in Virginia Beach and Virginia.
-Virginia Beach rates are higher than Virginia.

-www.healthypeople.gov, Educational-and-Community-Based-Programs • The same is true of those with some college.
+- High school graduation rates in Norfolk are lower than those in Virginia Beach and Virginia.
+Virginia Beach rates are higher than Virginia. - The same is true of those with some college.

+8 www.healthypeople.gov, Educational-and-Community-Based-Programs